-Look at our bakery case was filled with all kinds of delicious goodies.
+Look at our bakery case!
+It is filled with all kinds of delicious goodies.
 The items on the top shelf were all made from Model Magic.
 You could also use air dry clay to make items for the bakery.

-Every bakery has to make holiday and birthday cakes, right.
-And what do holiday cakes and birthday cakes have on the top?
+Every bakery has to make holiday and birthday cakes.
+And what do most holiday cakes and birthday cakes have on the top?
 WORDS!
 So students were writing during play!

-The bakery counter is where customers ordered, picked up, and payed.
+The bakery counter is where customers order, pick up, and payed.
 The bakery assistant worked the counter.
 For small group, students created a bakery collage from magazines and ads to decorate the front of the counter.

 When customer ordered the bakery assistant filled out and order form..